felixplasser/theodore-qc/doc/source/installation.rst

 ::

-    pytest-3 STANDARD
-    pytest-3 CCLIB
-    pytest-3 UTILS
+    pytest-3 UTILS STANDARD CCLIB
     pytest-3 EXTRA

+The first three tests should always work.
+``EXTRA`` only works if openbabel and ADF are installed.

-The tests are available with the TheoDORE distribution.
+The tests are distributed within the standard TheoDORE distribution.
 They are maintained via the `theodore-test <https://github.com/felixplasser/theodore-test>`_ repository.